 6. Know the best birthing positions

-In terms of positions, I would turn to all the postures and movements we do in prenatal yoga.
+In terms of positions, I would turn to all the postures and movements we do in prenatal yoga for the arrival of your newborn.
 We have found that women who take prenatal yoga along with She Births® also have easier births, possibly because of all the stretching and broadening of the pelvic diameter when we are on all fours and in the wide lunges.

 To reduce tearing we need to do a multitude of things, but so do your caregivers.
 It is a real team effort to take care of this part of the body.
 We suggest firstly a pelvic floor assessment with a women's physio to check your resting tone – whether you over engage or not – so that you can learn how to release.